radiology-scs/.github/profile/README.md

 ## Management

-You can find more information about our team [here](https://radinternal.ucsf.edu/IT/SCS), and a directory of the organizations managed within our department can be found [here](https://github.com/ucsf-radiology).
+You can find more information about our team [here](https://radinternal.ucsf.edu/IT/SCS) and a directory of the organizations managed within our department [here](https://github.com/ucsf-radiology).

 This organization is managed by the Scientific Computing Services (SCS) team.
 If you have questions or need access, please contact them at [radiology-scs@ucsf.edu](mailto:radiology-scs@ucsf.edu).